roobert/dotfiles/._doc/rpi.md

 # download components

-# make the following changes to venus-docker-grafana to allow grafana to scrape metrics
+Make the following changes to venus-docker-grafana to allow grafana to scrape metrics

 from plug influxdb instance